sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDKs/SANDBOX_READINESS.md

 ---

 ## Completion criteria
-- All required Android checks pass (build, tests, validator, docs) and pending items planned with dates.
+- All required Android checks pass (build, tests, validator, docs) and any follow-up items are tracked with owners and dates.
-- iOS unit tests pass; demo target/Debug Panel work scheduled; checklist updated.
+- iOS unit tests pass; demo target and Debug Panel evidence captured; checklist updated.
-- DEVELOPMENT_TODO_CHECKLIST.md updated with evidence links and run commands for the week.
+- Evidence links and run commands are cataloged with the weekly release artifacts.